Kathryn Smith-Verrall MBACP Counsellor, Critical Incident Responder, Coaching

 - Couples counselling

-After serving nearly 40 years in a uniformed blue light emergency service I have many years experience of critical incident debriefing, defusing and trauma risk management, dealing with anxiety, flashbacks, PTSD.
+After serving nearly 40 years in a uniform in the Fire Service, I have many years experience of critical incident debriefing, defusing and trauma risk management, dealing with anxiety, flashbacks, PTSD.

 I was a member of the Samaritans for over 20 years